-Jewel Changi, Changi Airport Singapore, 78 Airport Blvd, Singapore 819666
+Jewel Changi, Changi Airport Singapore, 78 Airport Boulevard, Singapore 819666

 We’ve established the cool spots in Joo Chiat and Katong for all your Instagram snaps, and even accompanied them with an all-you-need-to-know guide of this fascinating district, but that’s not all there is to find when it comes to shopping.
-Be sure to drop by I12 Katong mall when you go exploring in Joo Chiat and Katong, and check out stores such as Singapore’s Naiise which carries a variety of quirky items ranging from home décor to street fashion and skincare.
+Be sure to drop by I12 Katong mall when you go exploring in Joo Chiat and Katong, and check out stores such as Singapore’s Naiise which carries a variety of quirky items ranging from home decor to street fashion and skincare.
 If you’re a collector of toys, shop innovative trinkets at Toy Outpost.

-I12 Katong, 112 E Coast Rd, Singapore 428802, p.
-6636 2112
+I12 Katong, 112 East Coast Road, Singapore 428802

 Kallang Wave Mall

-Kallang Wave Mall, 1 Stadium Place, Singapore 397628, p.
-6702 5268, open daily 10am-10pm.
+Kallang Wave Mall, 1 Stadium Place, Singapore 397628

-Westgate, 3 Gateway Dr, Singapore 608532, p.
-6908 3737
+Westgate, 3 Gateway Drive, Singapore 608532

-JEM, 50 Jurong Gateway Road, Singapore 608549, p.
-6225 5536
+JEM, 50 Jurong Gateway Road, Singapore 608549

-JCUBE, 2 Jurong East Central 1, Singapore 609731, p.
-6684 2153
+JCUBE, 2 Jurong East Central 1, Singapore 609731

 Yishun just got bigger and better.
-Northpoint City recently saw a major expansion – it’s now the largest mall in the north.
+Northpoint City recently saw a major expansion – it’s now the largest shopping mall in the north.
 Foodies will be seriously spoilt for choice here, with 100 dining concepts (this includes popular Korean resto Pizza Maru and volcano ramen hotspot Tonkotsu Kazen Ramen) added to the mix, and a new food street called The Makan Town.

 Northpoint City, 930 Yishun Ave 2, Singapore 769098

-Hang out by the riverside at the mall next to Punggol Waterway.
+Hang out by the riverside at the shopping mall next to Punggol Waterway.
 The four-storey shopping mall is home to over 200 stores, ranging from fashion to food, furnishings, and entertainment.
 Catch a movie on the big screen at the 1,500-seat Shaw Theatres IMAX, bag the latest collections at H&M and Uniqlo, and one for the bookworms – read your way through Singapore’s largest Times bookstore.
 Trust us, this isn’t your ordinary suburban mall.

-Waterway Point, 83 Punggol Central, Singapore 828761, p.
-6812 7300
+Waterway Point, 83 Punggol Central, Singapore 828761

 The Star Vista